Rights of Passage – England’s Footpath Network

 Harvesting wheat the old-fashioned way

-The final part of my walk to Woodhenge will be published shortly.
+The final part of my walk to Woodhenge can be found by clicking this link here.

 To visit Stonehenge for free involves a walk not dissimilar to this one.
 Park in Durrington village and take the public bridleway path (where it meets Fargo Road) directly south to Stonehenge.
 The path passes the stones within yards of the public viewing path so you will still be separated from the stones.
 Public footpaths continue southwards, criss-crossing an area rich in more barrows and other ancient earthworks.
 With the help of an Ordnance Survey map it should be quite possible to make a longer, circular walk.